ucl-cssb/cneta/ana/README.md

-### Plotting
+In this folder, there are some R scripts and Python scripts for plotting, preprocessing, and testing.

-bin_locations_4401.Rdata constains the position of 4401 bins in the human reference genome hg19.
+bin_locations_4401.Rdata contains the position of 4401 bins in the human reference genome hg19.
-The bins are obtained by non-overlapping sliding windows of size 500,000 bp along each chromosme.
+The bins are obtained by non-overlapping sliding windows of size 500,000 bp along each chromosome.